vacu9708/Study-records/Operating system/Interrupt/readme.md

-An **interrupt** is a request for the processor to interrupt the currently executing process to switch to another process with a higher priority.<br>
+An **interrupt** is a request for the processor to interrupt the currently executing task to switch to another task with a higher priority.<br>

 * An **external interrupt** happens as a result of outside interference such as from the user or from the peripherals.
 * An **internal interrupt**, also called Trap, happens when wrong instructions or data are used. (exceptions like divided by zero, overflow)